linuxpolska/rhsummit18-ansible-windows/lab04-local_chocolatey/README.md

 Run `setup.sh` to deploy `chocolatey_server` Ansible role on `workshop-w2` Windows VM.

 Next inspect the `site.yml`.
-The playbook runs the following.
+The playbook does the following.

 ###### Runs the `chocolatey_server` Ansible role